wordofwarning/wordofwarning.org/current/2017-autumnwinter/2destlang/index.md

 One woman's memories of the home where she grew up.
 Populated by stories of communism, war, merriment and family, she shapes a world from paper and picture as she seeks the father she has lost.

 Watch their <a href="http://vimeo.com/212925166" target="_blank">insight into making the show</a>.

+Now that it's over, read a review by <a href="http://www.thereviewshub.com/declining-solo-the-lowry-salford" target="_blank">The Reviews Hub</a>.

 #### Venue + Booking Details
 Date: Wednesday 8 November 2017, 8pm
 <a href="http://www.thelowry.com/plan-your-visit/getting-here" target="_blank">Venue: The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ